- This event has passed.

 The topics of games and gamification in learning, of which individuals engaged in teaching and learning should be aware, have persistently been cited as important or cutting-edge.
 Games and gaming are distinguished by their specific original purposes of entertainment; however, serious games, which are most akin to simulations, are designed to educate first.
 Most recently, gamification applies game design elements, particularly those engendering motivation, to non-game processes like courses and instructional units.

-Attendees will be introduced to games and gamification and receive numerous practical examples to try in their own settings or inspire changes to existing lessons.
-This edWebinar will be of interest to preservice teachers.
-There will be time for questions at the end of the presentation.
+Viewers will be introduced to games and gamification and receive numerous practical examples to try in their own settings or inspire changes to existing lessons.
+This recorded edWebinar will be of interest to preservice teachers.

 About the Presenter